 The student body is thereby represented by the student council.

 How do we get to know your opinion?

 Talk to us: whenever we meet (at the Institute or on courses).
 During the semester we plan several meetings at the Restaurant "Grosse Schanze" to have a talk while having a mineral or a beer.

 The Plenary Meeting (Vollversammlung)

-At the beginning of each term we, the student council, hold a plenary meeting.
+At the end of each term we, the student council, hold a plenary meeting.
 It serves as a platform for information about what’s happening at the institute, university politics, your studies and other activities that are going on or are being planned.
 This is a great opportunity for us students to express our ideas, make proposals and exerise criticism.
 In order for the student council to be effective it is crucial that as many students as possible participate in the plenary meeting.